pucelle/vscode-css-navigation/README.md

 if nothing found, will search across whole workspace folder.

-### Can't get definitions across all workspace folders when there are multiple workspace folders
+### Can't get definitions across all workspace folders when there are multiple workspace folders in a project

 By default, definition searching is **limited in the same workspace folder**, that means when you choose `Go to definition` in a html file, the definitions you got are always come from the same workspace folder where the html file in.
 Searching references, completions also works like this.